zenml-io/zenml/docs/book/deploying-zenml/zenml-cloud/cloud-system-architecture.md

 * **ZenML Cloud API**: This is a centralized MLOps control plane that includes a managed ZenML dashboard and a special ZenML server optimized for production MLOps workloads.

-* **MLflow Tracking Server**: This is an optional add-on with ZenML Cloud that features a MLflow tracking server that may also include artifact storage or be configured to connect to a customer artifact storage solution (e.g. an AWS S3 bucket or a GCS bucket).
+* **Single Sign-On (SSO)**: The ZenML Cloud API is integrated with [Auth0](https://auth0.com/) as an SSO provider to manage user authentication and authorization.
+Users can log in to the ZenML Cloud dashboard using their social media accounts or their corporate credentials.

+* **Secrets Store**: All secrets and credentials required to access customer infrastructure services are stored in a secure secrets store.
+The ZenML Cloud API has access to these secrets and uses them to access customer infrastructure services on behalf of the ZenML Cloud.
+The secrets store can be hosted either by the ZenML Cloud or by the customer.

+* **ML Metadata Store**: This is where all ZenML metadata is stored, including ML metadata such as tracking and versioning information about pipelines and models.

 * **ZenML Cloud Agent**: This service is optionally deployed customer-side, and interacts with customer MLOps stack components on behalf of the remote ZenML Cloud control plane.

-The above three interact with other MLOps stack components, secrets, and data in varying scenarios described below.
+The above five interact with other MLOps stack components, secrets, and data in varying scenarios described below.

-{% hint style="info" %}
-In this phase, the scenarios below are experimental and subject to change.
-For now, **Scenario 1** is used by default when you [sign up for ZenML Cloud](https://cloud.zenml.io).
-For other scenarios, [contact us on Slack](https://zenml.io/slack).
-{% endhint %}

 ## Scenario 1: Full SaaS